andrew-codes/home-automation/docs/kubernetes-cluster-setup.md

    > See the [image package](packages/image) for more details
 1. Install Ubuntu Server on the physical machine
    - When prompted, provide the following information to the installer
-   - Note the user's password, this will be used later
+   - Note the user's password and save this for later
      > Use the same username and password for each machine
 1. Repeat for any other machines that will start in your cluster